Varadad/final_project_2020Sp/README.md

 Incubation Rate (𝛼) = 1/Incubation Period (Incubation Period – The duration after which the patients show symptoms after being exposed)

-Recovery Rate (𝛾) = 1/Infectious Period (Infectious Period – The duration in which the patient is capable of spreading COVID-19)
+Outcome (Result) Rate (𝛾) = 1/Infectious Period (Infectious Period – The duration in which the patient is capable of spreading COVID-19)

 Arrival Rate of people to be tested – The rate at which potential infected people are arriving in the hospital